When you add accessories or change the pose of a VRM file using Blender, and you export the file as a VRM, the changes will not be applied.

 Select the FBX model you imported, go to the Rig tab in the Inspector window, and select Humanoid as a Animation Type, then click Apply.

-Once you click Apply, you will become able to click the Configure…. button above it, so please click it too.
+Once you click Apply, you will be able to click the Configure…. button above it, so please click it.
 You will jump to another scene.

 We need to check the bones in this scene.
 If they are all green, we are set, so please click done.